transitive-bullshit/nextjs-notion-starter-kit/readme.md

 It uses Notion as a CMS, [react-notion-x](https://github.com/NotionX/react-notion-x), [Next.js](https://nextjs.org/), and [Vercel](https://vercel.com).

+All credit for the codebase goes to [Travis Fischer](https://github.com/transitive-bullshit/nextjs-notion-starter-kit)

 ## Features

 - Setup only takes a few minutes ([single config file](./site.config.ts)) 💪